Uphill Access at Utah Ski Resorts

 Postseason uphill access: YES, with restrictions

 During the preseason, Solitude may allow for uphill travel before they start getting ready to open, but once they begin to set up (running cats, snowmaking, setting up fencing, etc.), they close it.
-During the winter, uphill access is allowed from 4:30pm–10pm.
+During the winter, uphill access is allowed from 4:30pm or 5:30pm (depending on the day)–10pm.
 Be sure to check Solitude’s Uphill Access page before heading up both during the preseason and winter season—it lists at the top of the page whether or not uphill travel is allowed, followed by their winter season uphill policy.

 20210106-CP-DawnPatrol-PatsyMarley-FY1A9927-2100x1400-ad06bd9a-5d06-4e50-85bf-ab051ff31159jpg